Shreya-Ragi/ROS-noetic-packages/README.md

 This repository is a detailed guide on creating a ROS Package using catkin

 This README.md contains:
-- Creating a catkin package
+- Creating a catkin workspace and a package inside it
 - Compiling the catkin workspace
 - Running your own node in the created workspace

-## Creating a catkin package
+## Creating a catkin workspace and a package inside it
 This tutorial will demonstrate how to use catkin_create_pkg to create a new package.

 Upon opening the terminal, change to the source directory of the catkin workspace: